FireFly-S: Exploiting Dual-Side Sparsity for Spiking Neural Networks Acceleration with Reconfigurable Spatial Architecture: Conclusions

 \section{Conclusions}

-In this work, we introduce a high-energy-efficient and reconfigurable hardware accelerator for SNNs, leveraging a software-hardware co-design approach to optimize energy efficiency during SNN inference.
-On the software side, our approach includes a quantization-aware and pruning-aware training method, which enables the training of SNN models at 4-bit quantization and 85-95\% sparsity with minimal accuracy loss.
+In this work, we introduce a highly energy-efficient and reconfigurable hardware accelerator for SNNs, leveraging a software-hardware co-design approach to optimize energy efficiency during SNN inference.
+On the software side, our approach includes a quantization-aware and pruning-aware training method, which enables the training of SNN models at 4-bit quantization and 85--95\% sparsity with competitive accuracy loss.
 This training strategy not only allows the deployment of large SNN models on-chip but also enhances calculation logic utilization by introducing weight sparsity through pruning.
-On the hardware side, we capitalize on the natural sparsity of spikes inherent to SNNs and the engineered sparsity of weights to accelerate processing.
+On the hardware side, we capitalize on the natural sparsity of spikes inherent to SNNs and the induced sparsity of pruned weights to accelerate processing.
 This is effectively exploited by our Dual-side Sparsity Detector, which accelerates processing by leveraging both types of sparsity and skipping the unnecessary calculations.
 Additionally, our architecture is designed to be fully pipelined, enhancing throughput.
 The Dataflow Orchestrator plays a critical role in maintaining consistent dataflow between layers, minimizing stalls, and simplifying logic to reduce resource consumption.
 We validate the reconfigurability of our FireFly-S accelerator by evaluating various deep SNN models across multiple datasets.
 Utilizing commercially available FPGA edge devices offers a more practical and feasible solution compared to other existing hardware platforms.
-Future work will focus on enhancing the SNN hardware infrastructure further, aiming for ultra-high compression rates and addressing the decline in efficiency that occurs when sparsity levels are excessively high in Bitmap representation.
+Future work will focus on enhancing the SNN hardware infrastructure further, aiming for ultra-high compression rates and addressing efficiency declines at extreme sparsity levels in Bitmap representation.